Translation Guide

 Quick Start

-If you want to get started quickly with translation work, you can follow this simplified process:
+If you want to get started quickly with translation work, you have two options:

 1. Fork and clone the project